<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://earreverends.com/notes/i-love-love-love-story/" />
+<link rel="alternate" type="text/html" href="https://earreverends.com/notes/err-or-man-now-on-streaming-music-services/" />

 <author>